 - At the organizational level, institute policies to recruit, retain, and promote women and to root out unconscious bias.

 Besides, advocating for fairness is the right thing to do.
 If you notice inequity at your place of work, speak up.
 Advocate for equal pay.
-You’re not just doing it for your women colleagues, you’re standing up for your mother, sister, and daughter and women everywhere.
+You’re not just doing it for your women colleagues, you’re standing up for your mother, sister, daughter, and women everywhere.

 Gender Parity Remains an Outlier

-A black swan is when the unthinkable happens — when something that has never has happened before actually happens.
+A black swan is when the unthinkable happens — when something that has never happened before actually happens.
 It is pretty much along the lines of when Hell freezes over.
-The 2018 Black Swan prediction?
-Women Gain Corporate Power.
 More than 60 Fortune 500 companies end the year with female CEOs.

 For more on Equal Pay, we have a couple of resources for you.
 Check out Understanding “Equal Pay” and How to Achieve It by the Stanford Social Innovation Review.
-Also, visit the National Women’s Law Center information on the wage gap and what to do about it.
+Also, visit the National Women’s Law Center for information on the wage gap and what to do about it.
 To read more blog posts on diversity, check out our Diversity Blog Post Collection.